jt765487/datamover/installer/QUICK_START_GUIDE.md

 ```bash
 sudo exportcli-manage -i AAA --restart
 ```
-*(Or, from the `exportcliv2-suite-vX.Y.Z/` directory: `sudo ./exportcliv2-deploy/manage_services.sh -i AAA --restart`)*
+*(Note: This command will display a warning that the operation may take some time if the service is slow to respond to stop signals.)*

 **Step 6: Verify Services are Running**

-All necessary services should have been started automatically by the orchestrator in Step 3.
+The orchestrator in Step 3 should have started the necessary services, and you've just restarted "AAA" after configuration.

 *   **`exportcliv2` Instance "AAA":**
     ```bash